bnc-ss/docs/docs/support/wrong-product-issues.md

 **Refund impact**: 100 %

 ## Problem
-Customer has a general inquiry or support request that needs assistance.
+Customer received a different product than what they ordered.

 ## Step-by-Step Resolution
-1. Acknowledge customer inquiry
-2. Gather necessary information
-3. Provide appropriate solution
+1. Verify order details vs received items
+2. Request photos of received product and packaging
+3. Process exchange or replacement
+4. Arrange return shipping if necessary
-4. Confirm resolution
+5. Confirm resolution with customer
-5. Follow up if needed

 ## Preventive Tips
+- Double-check order accuracy
+- Use clear product descriptions
+- Implement quality control checks
-- Provide clear communication
+- Provide detailed packing lists
-- Set realistic expectations
-- Follow up proactively
-- Document all interactions

 ## Sample Agent Reply
-> Hi {{customer_name}}, Thank you for reaching out.
-I'm here to help you with your inquiry.
+> Hi {{customer_name}}, I apologize for the mix-up.
+Let me help you get the correct product.
+Could you please send me a photo of what you received?

 ## Refund / Exchange Eligibility <span id="refund-policy"></span>
 Standard refund and exchange policies apply.
 Please refer to our [refund policy](refund-cancel-flow.md) for detailed information.

+**Required**: Please photograph the SKU and packaging for verification.

 ## Escalation
 Email **CX Escalations** → internal@boxncase.com